grzegorz-jakubiak/grzegorz-jakubiak.github.io/_posts/2021-08-08-the-date-problem.md

 ## Conclusions

-* We had a look at three different ways of solving our date problem.
+* We have looked at three different ways to solve our date problem.
-* We learned about `Range#step` method and its basic usage.
-We saw it doesn't provide accurate results with dates.
+* We have learned about the `Range#step` method and its basic usage.
+We have seen that it does not give accurate results for dates.
-* We used `Integer#times` and `Enumerator::new` to solve our problem.
+* We have used `Integer#times` and `Enumerator::new` to solve our problem.